 Bound condition.
-After the "relevance cue" indicated "〈First〉" or "〈Second〉," the reconstructions from the

-VOT ROI of the direction of the sample that would become the PMI (Figure 5C) and of the sample that would become the UMI (Figure 5D) were robust during the TRs leading up to and immediately following Priority Cue 1 (TR 11), with statistically comparable reconstructions from signal collapsed across TR9, TR10, and TR11 (twotailed, p = .77).
-Unlike in the Unbound condition, however, the designation by Priority Cue 1 of the PMI and the UMI had only a relatively minor effect on the IEM reconstructions.
-Statistical comparisons confirmed that reconstructions of the PMI and UMI did not differ over the course of this delay period (signal from both collapsed across TR 13 through TR 15, one-tailed, p = .14).
-Although the IEMs of the PMI reconstructions were sustained across the ensuing delay period, their strength did not increase (slope = 0.026, p = .25).
-Furthermore, although the amplitude of the reconstructions of the UMI decreased across this delay period (slope = -0.050, p < .05), they remained statistically significant across the delay period, and only beginning with TR 15 did the reconstruction of the UMI decline in amplitude to a point at which it was significantly lower than that of the PMI (p < .05).
+After the relevance cue indicated "<First>" or "<Second>", the reconstructions from the VOT ROI of the direction of the sample that would become the PMI (Figure 5C) and of the sample that would become the UMI (Figure 5D) were robust during the TRs leading up to and immediately following priority cue 1 (TR 11), with statistically comparable reconstructions from signal collapsed across TR9, TR10, and TR11 (two-tailed, p=.77).
+Unlike in the Unbound condition, however, the designation by priority cue 1 of the PMI and the UMI had only a relatively minor effect on the IEM reconstructions.
+Statistical comparisons confirmed that reconstructions of the PMI and UMI did not differ over the course of this delay period (signal from both collapsed across TRs 13 through 15, one-tailed, p = .14).
+Although the IEMs of the PMI reconstructions were sustained across the ensuing delay period, their strength did not increase (slope = .026, p = 0.25).
+Furthermore, although the amplitude of the reconstructions of the UMI decline in amplitude to a point at which it was significantly lower than that of the PMI (p < .05).

-Results from the Bound condition also differed markedly from the Unbound condition in the parietal and frontal ROIs, in that representations of the direction of the PMI became significant with the onset of Priority Cue 1 and for a few TRs into the ensuing Delay 3 (Figures 12 and 13), as well as in the frontal ROI of the UMI for a single TR.
+Results from the Bound condition also differed markedly from the Unbound condition in the parietal and frontal ROIs, in that representations of the direction of the PMI became significant with the onset of priority cue 1 and for a few TRs into the ensuing delay 3 (Figures 12 and 13), as well as, in the frontal ROI, of the UMI for a single TR.